 Everyone can write page notes in the editor, even Free users.
 These are similar to comments in Google Docs, because they will not actually appear on the page.
 They serve a different purpose, and more specifically, for leaving notes about the design or the content of the page.
 (If you want to make public notes on pages for everyone to see in your published catalog, check out captions and tags.)

-Even though anyone can use them, they are most helpful for our Team members, because it allows multiple users to work together in the same account.
-So obviously, commenting and leaving suggestions on your colleagues work can be very helpful.
+Even though anyone can use them, they are most helpful for our Business members, because it allows multiple users to work together in the same account.
+Commenting and leaving suggestions on your colleagues work can be very helpful.
 It takes collaboration between designers and marketers to a whole new level.

 So, how can you leave page notes and suggestions?